igorline/slither_wiki/Code-Similarity-detector.md

 - A `cache.npz` file with the cache of every function that can be used in test mode to get results significantly faster
 - A `last_data_train.txt` file with all the SlithIR representation of every function used to train.
 This file is useful for debugging, to verify that the IR conversion works as expected.

 ### Plot mode

-Plot mode allows to plot sets of functions, to detect cluster of similar ones.
+Plot mode allows to plot sets of functions, to visually detect cluster of similar ones.
 Before start using this mode, make sure you install the required packages:

 ```
 $ pip3 install sklearn matplotlib --user